 Attach a file to your item record

-Once you have finished adding Dublin Core metadata, you can attach a file to your item record by clicking Files to the left of the Dublin Core form.
-(You do not have to click Add Item before you do this; Omeka will automatically save your information.)
+Once you’ve finished adding Dublin Core metadata, you can attach a file to your item record by clicking Files at the top of the Dublin Core form.
+(You don’t have to click Add Item before you do this; Omeka will automatically save your information.)
 You can add multiple files, but be aware that the Basic plan only comes with 500 MB of storage space.

-Once you have added a file or files, you can add Tags by clicking on the button.
-You can also click on Item Type Metadata to choose the category — person, place, animal, vegetable, mineral — your item is.
-If you do not see the appropriate item type for your item, do not worry.
-You can add a new item type later.
+Once you’ve added a file or files, you can add Tags by clicking on the button.
+You can also click on Item Type Metadata to choose the kind of thing — person, place, animal, vegetable, mineral — your item is.
+If you don’t see the appropriate item type for your item, don’t worry.
+We can add a new item type later.

-When you are finished, click the green Add Item button.
+When you’re all done, click the green Add Item button.

-This list contains all the items you have added, which so far numbers only one.
-Notice the green checkmark that appears in the Public column.
+This list contains all the items you’ve added.
+If the item were not public, it would have (Private) after the title.
 To see what the page for your new item looks like, click on the name of the item.

-It may look like it, but this page is not what a non-logged-in user will see when she navigates to the page for your item.
-To see what a user would see, click on View Public Page.
-(Or you can continue to edit the item by clicking on Edit this item at the top right.)
+It may look like it, but this page isn’t what a non-logged-in user will see when she navigates to the page for your item.
+To see what a user would see, click on the blue View Public Page button on the right.
+(Or you can edit the item by clicking on Edit this item at the top right.)